Your Notifications are Empty.

 9. Duly filled and signed NEFT form from the proposer or policyholder

-The claim settlement ratio reflects the percentage of settled claims out of total received claims.
+The health insurance claim settlement ratio reflects the percentage of settled claims out of total received claims.
 On the other hand, the incurred claim ratio compares the total paid amount to the collected premium amount.
-CSR is a good measure of efficiency, while ICR measures financial health.
+The claim settlement ratio is a good measure of efficiency, while ICR measures financial health.

 To improve chances of successful claim settlement, make sure to provide up-to-date information while purchasing the policy, disclose any pre-existing diseases, submit all relevant documents and inform the insurer immediately after being hospitalised.
 Maintaining a clear medical record prevents claim delay and rejections.

-You can find the updated claim settlement ratio data from the annual report published by the IRDAI (Insurance Regulatory and Development Authority of India).
-There are also other insurance company websites publishing CSR data to maintain transparency.
+You can find the updated health insurance claim settlement ratio data from the annual report published by the IRDAI.
+There are also other insurance company websites publishing claim settlement ratio data to maintain transparency.

 The major factors causing claim rejections include misleading information, not disclosing pre-existing diseases, expired policy, or any treatment not included under the chosen plan.
 Going through the terms and conditions of the policy helps overcome these issues.